How to Calculate IRR in Excel and Financial Calculator

 Finding the IRR using Excel is fairly straighforward.

 This initial investment has to be a negative number.
 Using our original example, type -500 into the A1 cell of the spreadsheet.

-2.Â Next, just like the calculator, youtype the subsequent cash flow values for each period into the cells directly under the initial investment amount.
+For each period, enter the subsequent cash low values into the cells directly under the initial investment amount.
 Following our example, type 100 into cell A2, 200 into cell A3, and 300 into cell A4.

 To instruct the Excel program to calculate IRR, type in the function command "=IRR(A1:A4)" into the A5 cell directly under all the values.
-When you hit the enter key, the IRR value, 8.2%, should be displayed in that cell.
+When you hit the enter key, the IRR value (8.2%) should be displayed in that cell.